jongmp/PGA-Tour/README.md

 Machine Learning Project on the PGA Tour Data from 2010-2018

 ## Data set
-The Data set selected for this project contains data was scraped from the PGA Tour's official website.
+The data set selected for this project contains data was scraped from the PGA Tour's official website.
 The code for data collection is included in the folder Data Scraping.

 ## Brief Description of the Data
 pgaTourData.csv contains 1674 rows and 18 columns.
 Each row indicates a golfer's performance for that year.